emuel-vassallo/keyboards-shop-website/README.md

 # Website Design Home Assignment

-This assignment required us to create a website about a fictional company that offers any products or services using HTML, CSS, and JavaScript.
+This assignment required us to create a website about a fictional company that offers any products or services using HTML, CSS, JavaScript, and jQuery.

 It needed to include four pages: home, products/services, gallery, and contact.